Back to levers

 3. Basic decision visibility where dominant actors use scoring, ranking, routing, or other high-impact systems to shape access

-Housing makes rule 6 concrete: advertised rent should mean the real recurring price, not rent plus a pile of mandatory fees discovered after the application is paid.
-In essential markets, price clarity is not a nice extra.
-It is a basic anti-rigging rule.
+Housing makes rule 6 concrete: advertised rent should mean the full recurring price, not rent plus a pile of mandatory fees discovered after the application is paid.
+In essential markets, price clarity is a basic anti-rigging rule.

-Transportation makes the same rule concrete from another angle: all-in vehicle pricing, explicit financing markups, and standardized fee labels are not “nice consumer disclosures.”
-They are anti-captivity rules in a market people often need to keep a job.
+Transportation makes the same rule concrete from another angle: all-in vehicle pricing, explicit financing markups, and standardized fee labels are anti-captivity rules in a market people often need to keep a job.

 In captive or semi-captive systems, rule 7 matters just as much: if a landlord-screening vendor, insurer, platform, or dominant intermediary can shape access through opaque scoring or routing, the affected person needs enough reason and record access to challenge the outcome.